36 hours left to apply to Startup Battlefield at TC Disrupt 2021 – TechCrunch

 Do you and your early-stage startup have what it takes to be a modern-day gladiator and compete in Startup Battlefield at TechCrunch Disrupt 2021?
 You won’t know unless you apply, and time is running out.
 You have only 48 hours left to throw your helmet into the ring.

 Not familiar with Startup Battlefield?
-It’s launched 922 companies — including the likes of Dropbox, Vurb, Mint and a bunch more — that have collectively raised $9.5 billion and produced 117 exits.
+It has launched 922 companies — including the likes of Dropbox, Vurb, Mint and a bunch more — that have collectively raised $9.5 billion and produced 117 exits.

 We can tell you what it’s like to compete in Startup Battlefield and about the benefits and opportunities that come from it.
 But Stacey Hronowski — co-founder and CEO of Canix, the winner of Startup Battlefield at Disrupt 2020 — describes it best.